 Announcing the Death

 The news of a death should be broken face-to-face, or on the telephone.
-More distant relatives and friends may be told by email or letter.
-Only in extreme circumstances should text messages be used as a method of communication.
+More distant relatives and friends may be told by email or letter and brief text messages are best avoided.

 The public announcement of the bereavement and details of the funeral and/or memorial service are usually published in a death notice placed by the family in local or national newspapers.